The Best Homemade and Store-Bought Solutions for Cleaning Leather Furniture

 Start by sprinkling a layer of baking soda all over the furniture and letting it sit overnight.
 Baking soda can absorb and neutralize foul odors, which may work in some circumstances.
 After 12 hours, vacuum the baking soda off the furniture.

-If baking soda doesn’t do the trick, look for an enzymatic cleaner safe for leather.
+If baking soda doesn’t work, look for an enzymatic cleaner safe for leather.
 These cleaners contain potent enzymes that feast off bacteria, which is the cause of most bad smells.
-Rather than making the odors, the enzymes eliminate them.
+Rather than masking the odors, the enzymes eliminate them.

 While most enzymatic cleaners are marketed as pet odor eliminators, they are effective at tackling numerous types of smells.